mohannad-b/Wrkcodean/project_details/user_flows/flow-16-client-signs-quote.md

 **Trigger**: A client approves a quote from the workspace UI or via a dedicated signing link delivered by email.

 > **Scope**: Flow 16 owns the signing step, setup-fee charging, and the downstream status transitions that move the quote/project/automation into post-signing states.
-It MUST enforce the applicable triad (AAA or BAT based on `quote_type`) before any write and MUST leave pricing edits (Flows 11/14) and rejections (Flow 15) untouched.
-Flow 16 introduces its own signing tokens; Flow 15 view/reject tokens are never valid for signing.
+It MUST enforce the applicable triad (AAA or BAT based on `quote_type`) before any write and MUST leave pricing edits (Flows 11/14) and rejections (Flow 18) untouched.
+Flow 16 introduces its own signing tokens; Flow 15 view tokens and Flow 18 reject tokens are never valid for signing.

 ---